 3. Hospitality Designers: Enhancing Guest Experience

 Hospitality designers bring themes to life in hotels, resorts, and dining establishments.
 They merge aesthetics with efficiency to shape immersive guest experiences.
+This is one of the most experiential types of interior design businesses you can pursue.

 - Key Deliverables: Room layout, lighting plans, brand-consistent elements